-25 Sep Customer Loyalty vs. Brand Loyalty: Why They Matter For Customer Retention and Repurchase Rates
+Customer Loyalty vs. Brand Loyalty: Why They Matter For Customer Retention and Repurchase Rates

 Brand loyalty, on the other hand, has very little to do with prices or money.
 Brand loyalty has everything to do with how consumers perceive your brand.
-This may be through promotional activities, reputation or previous experiences with your company.
+This may be through promotional activities, reputation, or previous experiences with your company.
 Consumers are loyal to a brand because they believe you offer a better service and higher quality than anyone else.
 This happens regardless of pricing.

-Customer loyalty can be encouraged and improved by maintaining overall low prices and offering regular loyalty discounts, special offers or multi-buy deals.
+Customer loyalty can be encouraged and improved by maintaining overall low prices and offering regular loyalty discounts, special offers, or multi-buy deals.
 This will convince your regular customers that you are still the cheapest merchant on the market.
-In this way it will prevent them from purchasing their products elsewhere.
+In this way, it will prevent them from purchasing their products elsewhere.

 Brand loyalty, on the other hand, is much easier to maintain once established.
-As long as your product quality and the level of service you provide remains the same, brand-loyal customers will feel little need to check out the competition.
+As long as your product quality and the level of service you provide remain the same, brand-loyal customers will feel little need to check out the competition.
 In that sense, brand loyalty is less risky than customer loyalty and requires little effort to keep.
 On the flip side, however, brand-loyal customers tend to make fewer purchases, although the profit margins on the products they do buy tend to be a lot bigger.

 All in all, customer and brand loyalty are equally important.
 Businesses should aim to target both by using different types of products in their range.
 By combining the two concepts in your marketing strategy, your revenue will rocket like never before.